-Fishing gear that catch tiny or baby fishes are discouraged to help the little fish grow.
+- Fishing gear that catches tiny or baby fishes is discouraged to allow the little fish to grow.
 Only large net-mesh are allowed in some areas.

-In spite of all this, the problem of overfishing is increasing and we are all heading for a massive disaster if we do not do more.
-On the next page, we shall see what else can be done.
+- Despite all this, the problem of overfishing is increasing and we are all heading for an environmental disaster if we do not do more.

 - Volunteer to become an Observer: AN Observer is an individual trained to go onboard fishing trips and objectively document fisheries catch, location, discarding, bycatch composition and protected species entanglements.